Alicia Lloyd Still

-Dame Alicia Frances Jane Lloyd Still, DBE, RRC, SRN (1869–1944) was a British nurse, teacher, hospital matron and leader of her profession.
+Dame Alicia Frances Jane Lloyd Still (4 November 1869 – 23 July 1944) was a British nurse, teacher, hospital matron and leader of her profession.
 She was one of the leaders in the campaign for state registration of nurses.
-Following the Nurses Registration Act 1919 she was a member of the General Nursing Council (1920-1937).
+Following the Nurses Registration Act 1919, she was a member of the General Nursing Council (1920-1937).
 As chairwoman of the General Nursing Council's first Education and Examinations Committee she helped establish the first national examination standards for the registration of nurses.